Genome editing and Aristotle

 Are we creating a world where we will reject the non-perfect and preselect features and qualities based on our ideas of what is healthy in the future?
 And should humans be exercising this kind of power at all?

 To Aristotle, human life is about finding a way to live in virtue.
 In Ethics, he unfolds the idea that virtuous action involves seeking the way between two extremes.
 To embody virtue in a particular circumstance is to respond in a manner that is neither excessive or deficient in nature.
 Virtuous action, says Aristotle, always exists between these two extremes.
 For example, between extravagance and greed is generosity.
 Between rashness and cowardness is courage.
 A virtue though is not defined according to the individual, but according to the polis, the city state - the larger community.
 What is best for you is also what is best for the public.
 To Aristotle, the ethically right way to live is about seeking balance between the excessive and the deficient.
 In between extremes.
 Or in other words, what we might define as the flawless and the imperfect.

 Engineering and perfecting the human race according to our definition of perfect, would hardly end.
 The bar for flawless would be pushed further away the further we get, and we would probably be climbing up an endless ladder of desire.
-It is important to figure out what potential CRISPR has to cure diseases, but it might be just as improtant to balance what is responsible to edit with CRISPR.
+It is important to figure out what potential CRISPR has to cure diseases, but it might be just as important to balance what is responsible to edit with CRISPR.

-What Aristotle writes is that we need the imperfect as humans.
+What Aristotle resonates is that we need the imperfect as humans.
 We need diversity.
 Being imperfect and different from each other is a basic condition of being human.
 Engineering the human genome would change the evolution of our race and create a mass of perfectly identical, flawless individuals, completely stripped from all the attributes, qualities, and characteristics that define human beings.